Russell Island

 Russell Island is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Russell Island's latest Census data shows that 99.4% of dwellings are houses, with the remaining 0.6% being semi-detached, apartments, or other types.
-This contrasts with Brisbane metro's 73.5% houses and 26.5% other dwellings.
-Home ownership in Russell Island stands at 50.8%, with mortgaged dwellings at 22.7% and rented ones at 26.5%.
-The median monthly mortgage repayment is $867, lower than Brisbane metro's average of $1,863.
-The median weekly rent figure in Russell Island is $260, compared to Brisbane metro's $380.
-Nationally, Russell Island's mortgage repayments are significantly lower than the Australian average of $1,863, and rents are substantially below the national figure of $375.
+Russell Island's dwellings were 99.4% houses and 0.6% other types at the latest Census, compared to Brisbane metro's 73.5% houses and 26.5% other dwellings.
+Home ownership on Russell Island was 50.8%, with mortgaged dwellings at 22.7% and rented ones at 26.5%.
+The median monthly mortgage repayment in the area was $867, lower than Brisbane metro's $1,863.
+The median weekly rent figure on Russell Island was $260, compared to Brisbane metro's $380.
+Nationally, Russell Island's mortgage repayments were significantly lower than Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing